 - Structured data:

-The implementation of structured data has long been important in relation to features as, for example, Google News or the general ability of search engines to understand the structure of your site’s content.
-In 2018 and on, you have yet another reason to ensure that structure data is properly implemented: Google increased the number of commercials, shown on top of search results, to 4, which puts most organic results below the fold.
-In addition, Google presents users with more and more commercials and search-engine-powered answer boxes on SERP mean that you must get your snippets featured, if you want to get some traffic from organic search.
+The implementation of structured data has long been important in relation to features as, for example, Google News or the general ability of search engines to understand the structure and type of your site’s content.
+Since 2018, there have been yet another reason to ensure that structured data is properly implemented: Google increased the number of commercials, shown on top of search results, to 4, which puts most organic results below the fold.
+In addition, Google presents users with more and more instant information boxes, which is their answer to users’ wish to find information quickly.